 Fil and Filippa: Story of Child Life in the Philippines is a 1917 novel written by American writer John Stuart Thomson.
 In the novel, Thomson narrated the life in the Philippines based on his impression of the country as a first time visitor.
 He focused on the customs and the life at home of a Filipino child.
 The story was written for children at the fifth, sixth, and seventh grade levels in the United States.Wikipedia

-Because we’ve been using this book for an introduction to Philippine history and social studies, I’ve decided to reformat the Fil and Filippa, featuring bigger texts and brighter illustrations.
-I also created a new book cover inspired by the living book reprints.
+Because we’ve been using this book for an introduction to Philippine history and social studies, I’ve decided to reformat and reprint Fil and Filippa, featuring bigger texts and brighter illustrations.
+You can order it Pilgrim Paideia Press.

 by Paul P. de La Gironière